Philip B.

 Philip B. is the professional name of Philip Berkovitz, an American hair stylist and entrepreneur who founded the Philip B. hair and skin care company.
-The luxury botanical beauty label includes treatment and styling products for the hair and scalp as well as body treatment products.
+The label includes treatment and styling products for the hair and scalp as well as body treatment products.

 Biography

 Career

 Philip B. began his professional hair styling career as a teenager in his home state of Massachusetts.
 In 1984, he moved to Los Angeles and found work in salons frequented by Hollywood celebrities.
 Finding that commercial treatments were inadequate for healing over-processed hair common to movie actresses, Philip B. experimented with botanical blends of his own.
 He sourced ingredients for custom-blended essential oil formulations at local farmers' markets and herb shops.
 His first commercial formula, Philip B. Rejuvenating Oil, was first sold at Fred Segal in Los Angeles in 1992.
 His venture went nationwide a year later with placement at Neiman Marcus and Bergdorf Goodman.
 Today, Philip B. treatment and styling products are also sold online and in countries from Europe to the Middle East to Asia.